mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ```

 Here `data` is a configuration property which contains processed data from Google Analytics.
 This data is extracted using `@mlx/ga`.
 A working example of data extraction can be found [here](https://github.com/mgechev/mlx-ga-demo)<sup>[8]</sup>.

-For both, the Angular and the React application, once you run `npm build` the following is going to happen:

-- Based on the extracted Google Analytics data logically connected chunks will be grouped together.
-- The `MLPlugin` will inject some JavaScript in the main chunk of your application.
-This code will track the user's navigation and pre-fetch the chunks associated with the pages which the user is likely to visit.

 I'd encourage you to play with the examples.
 Keep in mind that the React one will work properly only if you follow strictly the route definition convention in the project.